Elisheba12/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 0x00.
 Shell, basics

-This repository contains answer files for tasks given on shell basis, navigation,looking around, manipulating files and working with commands.
+This repository contains answer files for tasks given on shell basics, navigation,looking around, manipulating files and working with commands.

 All files are made executable with the command:

 ```
-chmod u+x filename
+chmod u+x <filename>
 ```

 [0-current_working_directory](0-current_working_directory) - A script that prints the absolute pathname of the current working directory.